Florida State Seminoles football: College Football Hall of Fame

-Eight FSU players and two coaches have been inducted into the College Football Hall of Fame.
+Nine FSU players and two coaches have been inducted into the College Football Hall of Fame.
 In addition, one former player, Mack Brown, has been inducted into the Hall as a coach.

 Pro Football Hall of Fame

 Five former Seminoles have been inducted into the Pro Football Hall of Fame.

 Canadian Football Hall of Fame

 One former Seminole has been inducted into the Canadian Football Hall of Fame.

 Records and results

 Playoffs

 The Seminoles have made one appearance in the College Football Playoff.